PiStorm/pistorm.github.io/_pages/compatibility.md

 software running on AmigaOS side (Emu68 drivers, tools and utilities) then please report it in Issues section of Emu68-tools.

-Before commiting a report, have a look at other open issues.
+Before committing a report, have a look at other open issues.
 If you find your issue there, feel free to comment and vote.
 If you are sure the issue is new, create a new entry.
 Please include all information you can think of (PiStorm hardware version, Emu68 version, Amiga model) and steps necessary to reproduce